rarutyun/iso_cpp_papers/numeric_ranges_algorithms/numeric_ranges_algorithms.md

 Regarding (2), we make the parallel algorithms proposed here take sized random access ranges, as [@P3179R8] does.
 For consistency, we also propose that the output ranges be sized.
-As a result, any parallel algorithms with an output range need to return both an iterator to one past the last element of the input, and an iterator to one past the last element of the input.
+As a result, any parallel algorithms with an output range need to return both an iterator to one past the last element of the output, and an iterator to one past the last element of the input.
 This tells callers whether there was enough room in the output, and if not, where to start when processing the rest of the input.
 This includes all the `*{ex,in}clusive_scan` algorithms we propose.